-5.6.12.2 Fast Interrupt 0 Vector Number (FAST INTERRUPT 0)-Bits 6-0 occur if a fast interrupt vector is set to any other priority.
+5.6.12.2 Fast Interrupt 0 Vector Number (FAST INTERRUPT 0)-Bits 6-0

+This value determines which IRQ will be a Fast Interrupt 0.
+Fast interrupts vector directly to a service routine based on values in the Fast Interrupt Vector Address registers without having to go to a jump table first; see Section 5.3.3.
+IRQs used as fast interrupts must be set to priority level 2.
+Unexpected results will occur if a fast interrupt vector is set to any other priority.
 Fast interrupts automatically become the highest-priority level 2 interrupt, regardless of their location in the interrupt table, prior to being declared as fast interrupt.
 Fast Interrupt 0 has priority over Fast Interrupt 1.
-To determine the vector number of each IRO, refer to Table 4-5.
+To determine the vector number of each IRQ, refer to Table 4-5.